-Gene Shay states, “JOHNNY’S DANCE BAND has always been enormously entertaining, all the while playing some outstanding songs, in so many genres !
+Legendary Philadelphia radio personality, Gene Shay has this to say about the ensemble, “JOHNNY’S DANCE BAND has always been enormously entertaining, all the while playing some outstanding songs - and in so many genres !
 Their music and show is as unique and original as anything you’re ever likely to witness."

 Su and Courtney portray Mary and Joseph, in Tony’s composition that examines the story of the virgin birth.

 On stage live at Jamey’s House of Music, Philadelphia.
 Photo © iRa Fine.

 Much of JDB’s music is also very straight forward.
 It’s a constantly changing mix of styles that include rock ‘n roll, ska, hard rock, calypso, swing, bossa nova, rhythm & blues, jug band, cha-cha, jazz, folk, country, traditional blues, ballads, simple love songs, and the list goes on.
 There’s no telling what to expect.
 It’s total entertainment.
 And every band member shares the spotlight.